To apply to become a JP for NSW, you need to complete the following steps.

 Step 3.
 Ask a NSW Member of Parliament to nominate you

 You need to ask a NSW Member of Parliament (MP) to nominate you for appointment as a JP.
-If an MP agrees to nominate you, he or she will sign your nomination form, and mail it together with your supporting documents to the Department of Justice.
-Please do not mail your form to the Department yourself.
+If an MP agrees, he or she will sign your printed nomination form, and mail it together with certified copies of your supporting documents to the Department of Justice.

 You can find a list of NSW MPs and their contact details at the NSW Parliament website.
 Generally you should ask for the nomination of the MP who represents the electoral district in which you live.
 You can look up your electoral district at the NSW Elections website.

-The Department of Justice will begin processing your application when we receive your nomination form and supporting documents, from the MP who nominated you.
+Your application will be processed when we receive your printed nomination form and certified copies of supporting documents, from the MP who nominated you.
+Please do not mail or email your form to the Department yourself.